R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/installing-on-steamdeck-and-linux.md

 5. Restart Steam.
 Head to `Properties -> Compatibility` under Titanfall2.
 Check `Force the use of a specific Steam Play compatibility tool` checkbox, then set the Steam Play compatibility tool to NorthstarProton.
 6. Launch Titanfall2, it should now launch Northstar

-Note that removing the `run_northstar.txt` file or editing it and changing `1` to be a `0` will cause Steam to launch the vanilla game again.
+Note that removing the `-northstar` will cause Steam to launch the vanilla game again.

 ## Lutris (Wine)